Nuruzzaman-Nuru/LocalPick-25/Backend/README.md

 The API defaults to `http://localhost:5000`.

+If `MONGODB_URI` is missing or a local MongoDB instance is unavailable, the server will automatically start an in-memory MongoDB (data resets on restart).

 ## Endpoints
 - `GET /api/health` - quick status check.
 - `POST /api/auth/register` - body: `{ name, phone, email, password, role, address }`